French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Are these towns easy to get to without a car?

-Many of these towns, like Villefranche-sur-Mer and Menton, are well-connected by train, which is a great way to travel along the coast.
-Some hilltop villages, like Saint-Paul-de-Vence, are a bit trickier and might need a bus or a taxi from a nearby town.
+Many of these towns, like Villefranche-sur-Mer and Menton, are well connected by train; it’s kind of a great option for moving along the coast.
+You’ll also see that some hilltop villages—like Saint-Paul-de-Vence—are a bit more demanding to reach, and you might have to use a bus or a taxi from a nearby town, otherwise it’s just not as simple.

 Which towns are good for families?